A reflection by Scott Wright, Pax Christi USA Ambassador of Peace

 Meeting Dorothy Day and the Catholic Worker

 I did not return my draft card that Christmas.
 Something about our conversation caused me to pause.
-It took me another three years, most of which was spent in a student project in a racially mixed poor neighborhood off-campus, where I met black veterans returned from Vietnam, traumatized, and angry.
+It took me another three years, most of which was spent in a student project in a racially mixed poor neighborhood off-campus, where I met Black veterans returned from Vietnam, traumatized, and angry.
 They were my brothers, my generation, but race and class separated our journeys.
 When I finally returned my draft card, my sister sent me a copy of Lutheran pastor Dietrich Bonhoeffer’s Letters and Papers from Prison.
-It would be the beginning of a long and fruitful conversation with his writings and Gospel witness as he struggled with what it meant to be faithful to the Gospel in the midst of the Nazi horrors that led to the Holocaust.
+It would be the beginning of a long and fruitful conversation with his writings and Gospel witness as he struggled with what it meant to be faithful to the Gospel amid the Nazi horrors that led to the Holocaust.

 For a year, I waited, expecting any moment to be arrested for draft resistance.
 I worked three months in a factory, watched the Watergate hearings, and despaired.
 Then one day I read a small news item in the newspaper: “Four Catholic nuns arrested at the White House for praying for an end to the war in Vietnam.”
 I knew what I had to do.

-I bought a one-way bus ticket to Washington DC, and met the organizers of the protest who lived at the Community for Creative Non-Violence (CCNV), a Catholic Worker community.
-Every day that summer, a handful of people would enter the tour line at the White House, break away onto the patio once inside, kneel down and pray for an end to the bombing in Southeast Asia, and be arrested for unlawful entry.
+I bought a one-way bus ticket to Washington DC and met the organizers of the protest who lived at the Community for Creative Non-Violence (CCNV), a Catholic Worker community.
+Every day that summer, a handful of people would enter the tour line at the White House, break away onto the patio once inside, kneel and pray for an end to the bombing in Southeast Asia, and be arrested for unlawful entry.
 I joined twice.

 On the final day, August 15, 1973, Congress voted for the first time to cut off funding to the war, declaring that it was unconstitutional (and immoral) because it had never been formally declared, as required by the Constitution.
 Seventy people, including half a dozen priests, joined on the last day to celebrate a Mass inside the White House grounds, in protest of the war.
 It was my first Catholic Mass (I was raised in the United Church of Christ), and it was interrupted, as we were dragged away and taken to the local police precinct.

 Four years later, I returned to New York for her funeral Mass and burial.
 I still remember passing by her open coffin at her wake, the same blue scarf she often wore still adorning her head.
 At the gravesite in Staten Island, we were invited to throw some earth upon the coffin as it was lowered into the ground.
-A simple stone marks her grave, with these words: “Deo Gratias.
+A simple stone marks her grave, with these words: “Deo Gratias.”

 Meeting Latin American missionaries and Tabor House